bedakuster/liveplatesolver/Readme.md

 If you now turn the mounting plattform you can set a any hour angle (set 1/1 to desired hour angle), as long as the Time Meridian Indicator is still pointing to your own mark.
 This value is available in Stellarium and depends on your position and current time.
 Don't confuse it with right ascension.

+### Positioning Sample

+Use following steps to locate an object.
+To practise you can use any bright star, which makes it much more easier to begin.

-In this example I take the Pinwheel Galaxy Hour Angle 04:51 from Stellarium.
+In this example I take the Pinwheel Galaxy.
+I get its Hour Angle from Stellarium.
+> Hour Angle depends on your current location and time.
+Make sure Stellarium has your correct position and also double-check the current time set in Stellarium.

 ![Find Hour Angle of Pinwheel](docs/pinwheel-hour-angle.jpg)

 Release the clutch and rotate the platform until 1/1 on the date scale is aligned with 04:51 on the Time Graduation scale.
-Make sure the your own mark matches the Time Meridian Mark on the inner Ring.
+Make sure your own mark matches the Time Meridian Mark on the inner Ring.
 ![Set Hour Angle](docs/set-hour-angle.jpg)

+You now are aligned in right ascension to the Pinwheel Galaxy.
+Turn the knob on the mounting platform to set the declination value to 54° 21'.
+There are two possible directions, use the direction which makes more sense.
+If you encounter a negative declination, you can point the objective/telescope backwards to its positive declination value.

 ### Some Sort of Capturing Software